probe-lab/website/content.en/tools/nebula/_index.md

 - potential connection errors

 The monitoring component periodically checks if peers are still online.
-This allows us to additionally measure sessions of uptime for peers.
+This allows us to additionally measure sessions of uptime for each peer.

 Because we crawl and probe the network periodically, and because Multiaddresses contain IP addresses we can also answer the following questions: